-When someone’s negligence or deliberate wrongdoing causes someone’s death in St. Augustine, the surviving family members of the deceased individual may file a wrongful death claim in civil court to recover monetary damages.
-While money cannot begin to provide true compensation for the loss of a loved one, it can help ease the financial burden caused by the loss.
+When someone’s negligence or deliberate wrongdoing causes another person’s death, the surviving family members of the deceased individual may file a claim in civil court to recover monetary damages.
+Our wrongful death attorneys in St. Augustine can help you navigate this process and protect your rights.

-The time to file a claim is limited by Florida law, so a family considering the possibility of a wrongful death lawsuit should not delay too long in seeking a personal injury attorney’s legal advice.
-A knowledgeable St. Augustine wrongful death lawyer could assist with investigating your situation and filing a lawsuit, or with pursuing other options if you and your family choose to do so.
+The time to file a lawsuit is limited by Florida law, so a family considering the possibility of a wrongful death claim should not delay too long in seeking a personal injury attorney’s advice.
+A knowledgeable wrongful death lawyer can assist with every stage of the proceedings.
+Call (877) 428-4177 to speak with a member of our team.

 Florida Statutes §768.19 allows a civil action to be brought when a death is “caused by the wrongful act, negligence, default, or breach of contract or warranty” of another person.
 This statute specifically includes situations that occur on navigable waters, such as boating accidents.

 Furthermore, Florida lawmakers enacted the Wrongful Death Act to “shift the losses” in a wrongful death situation so that the burden is borne by the “wrongdoer” rather than the family of the deceased person.
 As a “remedial” measure, the wrongful death statutes are supposed to be “liberally construed,” so that they help families suffering from a loss, according to Fla.
 Stat. §768.17.

 In order for a claim to be brought, the person who died must have been entitled, if they had survived the accident that resulted in their death, to bring an action seeking damages for the liable party’s negligence or wrongdoing.
 So, in a sense, a St. Augustine wrongful death lawyer filing a claim on a family’s behalf is really filing on behalf of the deceased to right the wrong that was done to them.